Don't Look Back (Fine Young Cannibals song)

 "Don't Look Back" is a song by British pop-rock band Fine Young Cannibals.
-It was released as the third single from the band's 1988 album The Raw & the Cooked.
-The song reached the top 40 charts in the United Kingdom, United States, Canada, Australia, and New Zealand.
+It was released as the third single from the band's second studio album, The Raw & the Cooked.
+The song reached the top 10 on the charts of Canada and Ireland and peaked at number 11 in the United States.

 Music and lyrics

 Written by lead vocalist Roland Gift and bassist David Steele, the lyrics of "Don't Look Back" are mostly pessimistic, and depict someone who tries desperately to leave their difficult past behind them without looking back.

 While the band's previous two hits, the US number ones "She Drives Me Crazy" and "Good Thing", were influenced by American rhythm and blues, "Don't Look Back" features guitar riffs that are more reminiscent of The Byrds and The Beatles.